kundajelab/variant-scorer/README.md

 ## Specifying variants

-For single-nucleotide variants, `allele1` and `allele2` are expected to be the reference and alternate alleles, respectively, e.g. (for variants provided in the `chrombpnet` schema):
+For single-nucleotide variants, `allele1` and `allele2`, provide the correspondding nucleotide for each allele, e.g. (for variants provided in the `chrombpnet` schema):

 ```